nowsathns/angular2-hackernews/README.md

+Commands Used  :

+Created This app with the below command.

+ng new hackernew-angular -style scss -p hn  --routing

+-style = css|scss|less
+-p = prefix for the components which you will be seeing in the selectors.

-Created a Core Module -- ng g m CoreModule
+Creating a Module  - ng g m ModuleName

+Creating a Component - ng g c ComponentName

+Creating a Service - ng g s ServiceName